beyang/google-keys/README.md

 # Keyboard navigation for Google Search

-Adds back the keyboard navigation of results that Google Search used to have (tab, up/down arrows, enter to visit link).
+* Adds keyboard navigation of results that Google Search used to have (tab, up/down arrows, enter to visit link).
+* Adds Ctrl+Shift+v shortcut to Gmail to open links to GitHub issues (opens the last link found on the page).